sheldonhull/sheldonhull.hugo/content/notes/development/go/go.md

 I saved this as a snippet for vscode to get up and running quickly with something better than the defaults for handling `func main` isolation.
 I've been working on modifying this a bit as I don't really like using args, but am trying not to overcomplicate things as a new gopher.

-I tend to like better flag parsing than using args, but it's still a better pattern to get functions isolated from main to easily test.
+I prefer better flag parsing rather than using args.
+This pattern isolates functions from the main function to make them easily testable.

-The gist that I've taken from this and discussions in the community is ensure that `main` is where program termination is dedicated instead of handling this in your functions.
-This isolation of logic from main ensures you can more easily setup your tests as well, since `func main()` isn't testable.
+The gist is to ensure that `main` is where program termination happens, instead of handling this in your functions.
+This isolation of logic from main ensures you can more easily set up your tests since `func main()` isn't testable.

 ```go
 package main